-Anouar Majid is the founding director of the Center for Global Humanities, founding director of the Tangier Global Forum, and vice president for Global Affairs and Communications at the University of New England.
+Anouar Majid is the founding director of the Center for Global Humanities, founding director of the Tangier Global Forum, and vice president for Global Affairs at the University of New England.
 His work has dealt with the place of Islam in the age of globalization and Muslim-Western relations since 1492.
 He has been described by Cornel West in his book Democracy Matters as one of a few "towering Islamic intellectuals."
 Majid has been interviewed by several media organizations nationally and internationally.
 His work has been profiled by Bill Moyers, Al Jazeera and France 24 as well as television programs in the Netherlands and Morocco.
 He is one of eight global scholars interviewed by the Dutch philosopher Fons Elders in the film Islam Unknown.
 Morocco's largest daily newspaper Al Massae ran a full-page profile and interview with him in February 2013 and another two-page spread on December 14, 2016.

 Majid's essay "Can the Postcolonial Critic Speak?
 Orientalism and the Rushdie Affair," published in Cultural Critique as its lead article, has become required reading on Salman Rushdie and is taught at universities across the English-speaking world.
 It is listed as one of the major articles of 1995 in The Year's Work in Critical and Cultural Theory 5.